Arncliffe, New South Wales: Parks

 Arncliffe Park is the home ground for local teams playing Cricket, Rugby league and Soccer.
 Cahill Park and Barton Park also provide a number of recreational facilities.
 Arncliffe War Memorial is located in the middle of Arncliffe Park.
 Other Parks and recreational facilities include Cahill Park, Barton Park, Kogarah Golf Course.

-The site of the former Arncliffe Bowling Club and Bowling Greens in Bonar Street has recently been rezoned for high density residential, along with commercial areas surrounding it.
-Its close proximity to Arncliffe railway station makes it attractive to developers, who plan to convert this commercial area into high density apartments.

 Arncliffe's Earl Park was the home ground of New South Wales Rugby Football League Premiership club, St. George from 1925 to 1939, and was the site of the infamous 1928 Earl Park riot.

 Culture

 Arncliffe has a number of social venues including: